JiayuanDing100/Parkinson-Progression-Prediction/README.md

 ### 3. True Label: Hoehn and Yahr scale
 The Hoehn and Yahr scale is a commonly used system for describing how the symptoms of Parkinson's disease progress.
+Each sample in this dataset is assigned with Hoehn and Yahr scale value ranging from 0 to 5 as a true label.

 STAGE 0: NO SIGN OF DISEASE